AshWiji/TigerGraph-MDC-Submission/README.md

 Imagine a police force where all corrupt agents can be easily identified and perhaps even used without their knowledge to reach the criminals, imagine being able to determine all individuals belonging to these organisations and their structure, imagine the ability to determine location hotspots for criminal recruiting, and subsequently being able to implement government programmes to pacify such regions, in essence cutting these organisations from their supply of henchmen.
 Implementing such a tool could allow a drastic reduction in the number of illicit activities and thus lead to a safer and more righteous society.

-Other additions:

- - **Data**: Give context for the dataset used and give full access to judges if publicly available or metadata otherwise.
- - **Technology Stack**: Describe technologies and programming languages used.
- - **Visuals**: Feel free to include other images or videos to better demonstrate your work.
- - Link websites or applications if needed to demonstrate your work.

 ## Dependencies